 He also claimed Vadra always come with 'baraat' when asked by the agency to appear before it.
 He said by 'baraat', he meant horde of media people.

 Vadra himself was present before the court.
 He has been asked to present himself before the ED on Tuesday.

 The court, after recording the submission by his counsel that he was ready to appear before the agency, granted him interim protection.
 His co-accused Manoj Arora was also granted similar relief.

-Vadra had earlier joined the investigation by appearing before the Enforcement Directorate.
-The agency alleged it had got the information that Vadra received kickbacks in 2009 in a petroleum deal.
+The court had earlier told Vadra to appear before the Enforcement Directorate on February 6 to join investigation as the agency alleged it had got the information that Vadra received kickbacks in 2009 in a petroleum deal.

 The instant case related to alleged acquisition of overseas properties by Vadra through the money arranged by his associates.

 According to the ED's counsel, there was a question of 1.9 million pounds of property, besides other cases of 4 and 5 million of money laundering.
 Vadra had acquired six flats overseas in his possession, he claimed.

 The agency said it has got the information about various new properties in London which belonged to Vadra including two houses of five and four million each, six other flats and more properties.